 Online MEd: Elementary Education/Early Childhood

-The University of Missouri St. Louis offers a completely online master’s degree in elementary education with a specialization in Early Learning to educators who are passionate about social justice, creative technology, and meeting the needs of diverse student populations.
+The University of Missouri St. Louis offers a completely online master's degree in elementary education with a specialization in Early Learning to educators who are passionate about social justice, creative technology, and meeting the needs of diverse student populations.
 Students may apply in fall, spring, or summer and take five core courses and six electives, typically completing the program in two years.
 Award-winning faculty teach classes in a flexible format to accommodate busy adult learners.
 Student support services like career planning, counseling, tech support, and student retention are available.
-U.S. News & World Report named UMSL to its list of Best Education Schools in 2015.
+U.S. News & World Report named UMSL to its list of Best Education Schools.